kenesparta/fullcycle-clean-architecture/README.md

 ## GraphQL
 You not need to install any extra software.
 Open the server: http://127.0.0.1:8088 and execute the following queries:
-1. To create orders, copy this mutation
+1. To create orders, execute this mutation
    ```graphql
    mutation createOrder {
       createOrder(